leudz/shipyard/book/src/fundamentals/systems.md

 Lastly, `run` will let us act on these storages.
 It has a single parameter: a tuple of the views of the storages we requested.
 You can specify the parameter's type or use `<Self::Data as SystemData>::View` as it'll always work.
 Note that there is no `self` of any kind, so even if `CreateEmpty` wasn't empty, we couldn't access any of its fields.

-This syntaxisn't pretty, however.
+This syntax isn't pretty, however.
 Now that we've seen what they look like under the hood, we can use the macro:

 ```rust, noplaypen
 #[system(CreateEmpty)]